wp-plugins/plugnedit/readme.txt

 = 4.5.4 =

 Encode HTML so users do not need to reload when iframe are in HTML.

+= 4.5.8 =

+New support for special character in links.

 == Features ==